Accabre Huntley: Life

-Accabre Huntley – named after one of the rebels in the 18th-century Berbice revolt – was born in London in 1967, the daughter of the activists and publishers Jessica Huntley and Eric Huntley, who founded Bogle L'Ouverture Publications in 1969.
+Accabre Huntley – named after one of the insurgents in the 18th-century Berbice Rebellion – was born in London in 1967, the daughter of activists and publishers Jessica and Eric Huntley, who founded Bogle-L'Ouverture Publications in 1969.
 At the age of seven she wrote a poem about suffering racist abuse that was published by Valerie Sinason, who was then doing therapeutic work with children in East London.
-At the age of nine or ten she published a book of poems, At School Today, with Bogle L'Ouverture.
+At the age of nine or ten she published a book of poems, At School Today, with Bogle -L'Ouverture.
 While studying at Reynolds High School in Acton, London, she published her second poetry collection, Easter Monday Blues.

-Huntley's work has been anthologised in collections including James Berry's News from Babylon (1984) and children's anthologies like Grace Nichol's Black Poetry (1988).
+Huntley's work has been anthologised in collections including James Berry's News from Babylon (1984) and children's anthologies like Grace Nichols' Black Poetry (1988).

-She leads poetry workshops in schools, and is a member of the Poetry Society's Poets in Schools scheme and the Poetry Society's Examinations Department Advisory Group.
+She leads poetry workshops in schools, and is a member of The Poetry Society's Poets in Schools scheme and the Poetry Society's Examinations Department Advisory Group.